Lessons Learned

 Post Japan Earthquake Notes

-One of the most important skills as a prepper is the ability to learn from our experiences and mistakes.
-Additionally, examples of others doing the same can help us learn the same lessons without having to go through the experience.
-To that end, I’m posting in an email that was forwarded to me, second-hand from the source.
-The email is from a lady whose family is currently stationed in Japan, and relates their experiences with the earthquake.
+I'm posting in an email that was forwarded to me, second hand from the source.
+The email is from a lady who's family is currently stationed in Japan, and relates their experiences with the earthquake.
 What I like best in this is her own analysis on her preparedness level, and what she wishes she could do better.

 Feeling the Shakes?
 Here's a Brief Earthquake Review